stangls/DucKtypes/README.md

 How to use it
 ---

-Write some using interfaces, for example:
+Write some code using interfaces, for example:
 ```
 interface Duck {
     fun quack()